-The stock exchanges, SIX Swiss Exchange AG (SIX) and the smaller BX Swiss AG (BX), both self-regulatory organisations under the FMIA, have issued Listing Rules with specific reporting and disclosure requirements, partially amended by the new Financial Services Act (FinSA) effective from 1 January 2020.
-To improve transparency on corporate governance SIX has enacted the "Directive on Information Relating to Corporate Governance" (SIX Corporate Governance Directive), the current version dating from January 2020.
-It requires SIX-listed issuers to disclose, in a separate chapter of their annual report, important information on the management and control mechanisms at the highest corporate level, or to give valid reasons for not doing so ("comply or explain").
+The stock exchanges, SIX Swiss Exchange AG (SIX) and the smaller BX Swiss AG (BX), both self-regulatory organisations under the FinMIA, have issued Listing Rules with specific reporting and disclosure requirements, partially amended by the new Financial Services Act (FinSA) as of 1 February 2021.
+To improve transparency on corporate governance SIX has enacted the "Directive on Information Relating to Corporate Governance" ("SIX Directive Corporate Governance"), the current version dating from 2 January 2020.
+It requires issuers with a main Swiss listing to disclose, in a separate chapter of their annual report, important information on the management and control mechanisms at the highest corporate level, or to give valid reasons for not doing so ("comply or explain").